daffzarco/Tiny_earthling/_drafts/believe-in-your-magic.md

 title: Believe in Your Magic
 snippet: Those cliche quotes about what you put out is what you get, have a truth.
 Gratitude and practicing the magic is a powerful tool for making our life a much happier one.
 This is the first practice in my 'Be Magical' Series.
 date: 'June 28, 2017'
-pic_path: /images/veggiemagic.JPG
+pic_path: /images/gratitude.JPG
-pic_des: Veganism is magic sign
+pic_des: New York Roosevelt Island
 ---